pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert isinstance(pending_events[0], MyAggregate.Started)

-If ``created_event_name`` used but the value does not match the name of one the created event classes that are explicitly defined on the aggregate class, then an event class will be automatically defined, and it will be used when creating new aggregate instances.
+If ``created_event_name`` is used but the value does not match the name of any of the "created" event classes that are explicitly defined on the aggregate class, then an event class will be automatically defined, and it will be used when creating new aggregate instances.